etrusci-org/musicaddict2/README.md

 ### First Time Players

-This will give you a new **Secret Token** and put you into the game. **Store it somewhere safe.
-It can not be recovered.** Although the app will remember it by storing it in the local storage of your web-browser (if available), and will enter it for you when you return (so you can just click the **CONTINUE** button), this is bound to the current device your on and may get lost if you clear all your browser data.
-Better you store it somewhere safe.
+This will give you a new **Secret Token** and put you into the game.
+Store it somewhere safe.
+It can not be recovered.

 1. Enter a **Player Name** (can be changed later) or leave it empty to play as *Anonymous*.
 2. Click the **REGISTER** button.